 Mental Health Interpreting

 The target audience for the curriculum includes foreign language and sign language interpreters who occasionally or frequently work in mental health service settings.
 There is an open-captioned version of the video for deaf or hard-of-hearing viewers (the regular version of the video shows subtitles when characters speak in a foreign language and their comments are not immediately translated into English).
 The curriculum was designed and written by a multi-cultural team of bilingual clinicians and mental health interpreters.
 The text and video are designed to be used together in a learning relationship between the interpreter-trainee and an experienced teacher or mentor.
 The curriculum format allows for study at the interpreter and mentor's own pace, although it has been used in traditional classroom settings as well.
 Chapters 1 through 9 begin with a set of learning objectives and end with a learning check or brief examination, so that educational progress can be documented.
 At the end of most of the chapters, there are instructions about which videotape vignettes to watch, followed by discussion questions for the interpreter and mentor to talk about together to facilitate deeper appreciation of the material and issues raised.
 The curriculum text is written at a modest English reading level and is formatted with a 1.5 line-spaced text and wide margins to facilitate note-taking.
 The table of contents and descriptions of the videotape vignettes appears below.
-The price for the video (either VHS or DVD) and the text is $24 each ($48 for both).
-If you are ordering a VHS videotape, please specify if you wish the standard or open-captioned version for deaf and hard-of-hearing viewers.
+The price for the DVD and the text is $24 each ($48 for both).
 (The DVD includes both standard and open-captioned versions.)
-Checks, MasterCard, and Visa payments are all acceptable.
+Unfortunately, the university is not presently able to accept credit card payments.
+We hope to be able to do so in the near future.
 Make checks payable to the University of Rochester (US funds only, please) or send an institutional purchase order.
 Our tax ID number is 16-0743209.
 Orders and correspondence should be sent to Dr. Robert Pollard, URMC Department of Psychiatry, 300 Crittenden Boulevard, Rochester, NY 14642.
-The curriculum may also be ordered by contacting Dr. Pollard at 585-275-3544 or via fax at 585-273-1117.
+The curriculum may also be ordered by contacting Dr. Pollard at 585-275-3544 or by e-mail or via fax at 585-273-1117.

 Table of Contents